littlehorse-enterprises/lh-quickstart-java/README.md

 1. Using a local deployment of a LittleHorse Server (instructions below, requires one `docker` command).
 2. Using a LittleHorse Cloud Sandbox (to get one, contact `info@littlehorse.io`).

-In this example, we will develop an "Identity Verification" workflow.
+This quickstart demonstrates a Know Your Customer (KYC) workflow.
 The `WfSpec` takes in three input variables (`firstName`, `lastName`, and `ssn`) which represent a customer who is attempting to sign up for some service.
 Before the vendor can accept the customer, they must verify the customer prospect's identity using a third-party identity verification service—for example, due to compliance reasons.

 Our workflow will: